-A lot of people will tell you that local law enforcement would be the right agency to visit when you need to get an Ohio County arrest warrant search done.
-While this advice is spot on, the police are far from being the only agency in the justice network of WV that offers information on criminal history.
+Many people will tell you that local law enforcement would be the right agency to visit when you need to get an Ohio County arrest warrant search done.
+While this advice is spot on, the police are far from being the only agency in WV’s justice network that offers information on criminal history.
 The judiciary also plays an active role in disseminating information on active warrants and arrest records.

-Because the court of the magistrate has discretionary powers when it comes to the issue of arrest warrants in Ohio County, this agency will also be able to handle request for crime data.
-Although the police submit the affidavit required for the court to convene for a pre-warrant hearing, it is the magistrate who holds the authority to actually put the warrant into effect.
+Because the magistrate’s court has discretionary powers regarding arrest warrants in Ohio County, this agency will also handle crime data requests.
+Although the police submit the affidavit required for the court to convene for a pre-warrant hearing, the magistrate holds the authority to put the warrant into effect.

-Although a passive one, the office of the clerk of court also has a role to play in the process.
-A deputy from this agency is present in the court during the warrant hearing and records all information about the proof gathered by the police, witness testimony if this is used, details about the accused and the criminal occurrence at the center of the debate and of course the issue of the arrest warrant.
+Although a passive one, the court’s office clerk also has a role to play in the process.
+A deputy from this agency is present in the court during the warrant hearing and records all information about the proof gathered by the police, witness testimony if this is used, details about the accused and the criminal occurrence at the center of the debate, and of course the issue of the arrest warrant.